About Us

 Our Mission

-It is Toba Centre’s mission to restore the health and wellbeing of those affected by child abuse through a coordinated, community response.
+It is Toba Centre’s mission to restore the health and well-being of those affected by child abuse through a coordinated, community response.

 Our Vision